awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

    1. Sign up for an AWS account, if needed\.

-      1. Go to [https://aws\.amazon\.com/s3/](https://aws.amazon.com/s3/) and click **Create an AWS Account**\.

-      1. Follow the on\-screen instructions\.

-         AWS will notify you by email when your account is active and available for you to use\.

    1. Using Account A credentials, sign in to the [IAM console](https://console.aws.amazon.com/iam/home?#home) to create the administrator user:

       1. Create user AccountAadmin and note down the security credentials\.
-For instructions, see [Creating an IAM User in Your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.
+For instructions, see [Creating an IAM user in Your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.

       1. Grant AccountAadmin administrator privileges by attaching a user policy giving full access\.
 For instructions, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.

-   1. While you are in the IAM console, note down the **IAM User Sign\-In URL** on the **Dashboard**\.
+   1. While you are in the IAM console, note down the **IAM user Sign\-In URL** on the **Dashboard**\.
 All users in the account must use this URL when signing in to the AWS Management Console\.

       For more information, see [How Users Sign in to Your Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html) in *IAM User Guide*\.